alf808/java-lava/frontend/README.md

 ## Getting Setup

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
-It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.
+The frontend is designed to work with [Flask-based Backend](../backend).
+Stand up the backend first, test using Postman, and then the frontend should integrate smoothly.

 ### Installing Dependencies

 #### Installing Node and NPM

 This project depends on Nodejs and Node Package Manager (NPM).
-Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
+Download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 #### Installing Ionic Cli